srbnghosh99/Generate-Random-Clusters/README.md

 # Random Community Generation Based on Features

-This repository provides a set of community detection algorithms that generate random communities based on various graph-based features.
-The tool takes an input graph file and applies the selected community detection technique to identify meaningful structures within the network.
+This repository provides a set of random generated communities for a given graph which is not purely random rather tailored with some features.
+The tool takes an input graph file and applies the selected feature technique to random communities with meaningful structures within the network for intitialization purpose of optimization problem with metaheuristic.

 ## Features
-- Degree-based community detection
+- Degree-based communities
-- Connected component-based community detection
+- Connected component-based communities
-- Influence spread-based community detection
+- Influence spread-based communities
-- Star nodes-based community detection
+- Star nodes-based communities
-- Random walk-based community detection
+- Random walk-based communities
-- Node similarity-based community detection
+- Node similarity-based communities
-- Random node sampling-based community detection
+- Random node sampling-based communities
+- Graph cliques finding based communities
-- Graph traversal-based community detection
+- Graph traversal-based communities
+- Graph ego networks communities

 ## Requirements
 Make sure you have Python 3 installed along with the required libraries.
 You can install dependencies using: